PatrykCzapla/Computer_Graphics/README.md

-# Graphics
-tasks at MiNI
+Graphics - tasks from laboratory at MiNI faculty of Warsaw University of Technology